 Important Notice Requirements

-To avoid filing a lien, you may send a notice of intent as a warning.
-The notice must be filed within 90 days of the completion of the improvement or 90 days after completion of the contract in order to protect your lien rights.
+When filing a lien, subcontractors must send a notice of lien as a warning.
+The notice must be served on the owner and prime contractor within 90 days of the subcontractor’s completion of the improvement in order to protect your lien rights.

 A Notice of Nonpayment

-With the exception of residential property, a notice of nonpayment must be provided to the owner and general contractor within 90 days of the last day of the month within which a remote contractor’s labor or materials were provided.
+A notice of nonpayment must also be provided to the owner and general contractor for each month a remote contractor has provided labor or materials and has not been paid.
+This notice must be provided within 90 days of the last day of the month within which a remote contractor’s labor or materials were provided.

-Liens are rendered invalid when proper notices are not filed in a timely manner.
+Liens are rendered invalid when proper notices are not provided in a timely manner.

 Filing a Claim

-Contractors with direct contractual privity with an owner have one year from their last date of work to file a lien.
-Subcontractors have 90 days from their last date of work to file a lien.
+All contractors who want their liens to be enforceable against third parties must file the lien within 90 days of the completion of their work.
+Contractors with direct contractual privity with an owner have one year from their last date of work to enforce a lien.
+Subcontractors have 90 days from service of the notice of lien to enforce a lien.
 Tennessee lien requirements must be followed as outlined in statute, Title 66, Chapter 11 in order for a lien to be enforceable.

 If you are in need of a professional construction law firm, please submit our contact request form for more information.